MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/computer-groups.md

 To use computer groups in your activities, create a computer group, and then add computers to it.

 You can also organize your computer groups into folders.
-Use the following steps to create a new folder.

 ### Create a folder

+To create a folder, follow these steps:

 1. In the **Connections** pane in the Runbook Designer, click the **Computer Groups** folder or a subfolder.